cloudybdone/Deploy_Nodejs_MySQL_App/README.md

 ## Overview
 This project demonstrates how to deploy a simple Node.js application with a MySQL database on a Linux server, managed as a systemd service.
 The application includes basic API endpoints and is configured to start automatically on boot and restart on crashes.

-As a DevOps Engineer, this setup fulfills the following requirements:
+As a DevOps engineer, this setup fulfills the following requirements:

-A Node.js API with:
+### A Node.js API with:

-Connection to a MySQL database
+- Connection to a MySQL database

-/health endpoint for database connection status
+- `/health` endpoint for database connection status

-/users endpoint to retrieve users from the database
+- `/users` endpoint to retrieve users from the database

-A MySQL database (practice_app) with a users table and sample data
+### A MySQL Database (`practice_app`) with:
+- `users` table
+- Sample data for testing

-A systemd service that:
+### A systemd Service that:

-Starts on system boot
+- Starts on system boot

-Restarts on application crash
+- Restarts on application crash

-Runs under a non-root user
+- Runs under a non-root user

-Logs to the systemd journal
+- Logs to the systemd journal

-Prerequisites
+## Prerequisites

-Linux server (e.g., Ubuntu/Debian)
+- Linux server (e.g., Ubuntu/Debian)

-Node.js and npm installed
+- Node.js and npm installed

-MySQL installed
+- MySQL installed

-Root or sudo access
+- Root or sudo access